paragonie/chronicle/docs/01-setup.md

     --publickey=[the base64url-encoded public key] \
     --comment=[any comment you want to use to remember them by]
 ```

+This will return a message that contains your `clientId`, which should be included
+with this client's HTTP requests to the Chronicle.

 You can also specify `--administrator` if you wiish to allow this client to add/remove
 other clients from the API.
 (It is not possible to add or remove administrators through